StardustXR/website/docs/01-get-started/05-quest-3-setup.md

 ---

 # Meta Quest Walkthrough
-Do you have a Meta Quest and would like to try Stardust XR for yourself?
+Do you have a Meta Quest and would like to try Stardust for yourself?
 Even if you don't have any experience with Linux, this full guide will get you started with Stardust!
-It is recommended that you install a version of Linux called [Ultramarine](https://ultramarine-linux.org/download/), any version will do, but the KDE version is very popular for its user interface and ease of use.
-Once you have it installed, you will mainly be using the terminal command line interface to install what you need.
-Linked below is a Youtube walkthrough:
+It is recommended that you install a version of Linux called [Ultramarine](https://ultramarine-linux.org/download/).
+We suggest Plasma Edition due to VRR and HDR support.
+Once you have it installed, you will mainly be using the terminal to install what you need.
+Linked below is a YouTube walkthrough:
 [![Youtube Tutorial](/img/docs/youtubethumb.png)](https://www.youtube.com/watch?v=Rgj9-9UwA2g)
 :::info
 Applies to Quest, Quest 2, Quest 3, and Quest Pro.
 These instructions should work on all Fedora distributions, but you will need to download the [Terra repository](https://terra.fyralabs.com/):